tpawlows/custom-workbench-images-examples/README.md

 ### Installation

 You can install all images at once or individually from the [`imagestreams`](./imagestreams) directory based on your needs.
+Keep in mind that images that were build in [`dockerfiles`](./dockerfiles) directory have to be pushed after applying ImageStreams (Gaudi-PyTorch and Gaudi-DataScience).

 #### Install All Images